m4c4r0n1n/nananvim/README.md

 *Note: This uses the Neovim AppImage to get v0.10.2+.
 If you have an existing config, back it up first: `mv ~/.config/nvim ~/.config/nvim.bak`*

+## Windows Users

+This config is primarily built for Linux.
+If you want to use it on Windows, you have two options:

+1. **WSL2 (Recommended)**: Install Ubuntu through WSL2 and follow the Ubuntu install instructions.
+You'll get the full experience including image previews if you use a terminal that supports it.

+2. **Native Windows**: The config *should* work but you'll need to:
+   - Install Neovim from the official Windows installer
+   - Clone to `~/AppData/Local/nvim` instead
+   - Manually install dependencies via Chocolatey/Scoop
+   - Image previews won't work (no Kitty support)

+Honestly just use WSL2 lol, it's way easier.

 ## What you'll need

 The basics (config will work without these, but you'll miss features):